 - Staff are working remotely with limited on-site in-clinic time each week.

 red door clinic

-- Accepting walk-in appointments for active STI symptoms.
-A Nurse Practitioner is doing triage and screening.
+- Accepting appointments for testing of active STI symptoms.

 - There are limited appointments for PrEP, Family planning and STI testing.

 - Case management program is operating remotely and has discontinued face to face meetings.

 - The Mankato Syringe Exchange has moved to a new location and the Duluth Syringe Exchange is moving to a new location in August.
 Visit their website for more information.